Don’t let phishing leave you on the hook!

-By now we’re all aware of the dangers of opening e-mail attachments or clicking links from unknown sources – but what about e-mails which appear to be legitimate?
-When fraudsters pose as a company, brand or e-mail address you recognize, it’s called phishing.
 A play on the word fish, the perpetrators are fishing for someone to fall for their scam by sending e-mails (usually with a link to a website) purporting to be from a reputable company.
-They’re hoping to trick people into giving out personal information or making payments.
+They’re hoping to trick people into giving out sensitive or personal information such as passwords or banking information.

 How to prevent phishing:

-• Make sure you have a spam filter on your e-mails
+• Make sure you have a spam filter on your e-mails.

-• Look for tell-tale signs such as typos, grammar errors or poor image quality
+• Look for tell-tale signs such as typos, grammar errors, or poor image quality.

-• Don’t assume people or businesses are who they say they are
+• Don’t assume people or businesses are who they say they are.

 • Don’t give out personal/business information unless you’re absolutely sure of who you are dealing with.